cmwylie19/grpc-vs-rest/index.md

 ![Architecture](docs/architecture.png)

 ### VirtualService
 The VirtualService responsible for translating gRPC streams to the frontend can be seen below.
-The frontend is a react app, the two backends are go apps.
+The frontend is a react app, the two backends are go apps (image and rest-image).

 **default virtual service**
 ```